Save Your Tickets and We’ll Save Your Seats!

-To ensure the health and safety of Lorrie Morgan’s fans, crew, and venue staff members, the August 22 at 8PM performance at Peoples Bank Theatre has been rescheduled for February 14, 2021, at 7PM.
+To ensure the health and safety of Lorrie Morgan’s fans, crew, and venue staff members, the February 14, 2021 performance at Peoples Bank Theatre has been rescheduled for Saturday, July 10th at 8pm.
 For those that have already purchased tickets at PBT, they will be honored at the new show date.

 We apologize for the inconvenience and thank you for understanding.

 Loretta Lynn Morgan was born to make music.